JstrJestee/JstrJestee/README.md

     </td>
     <td align="left">
       <p>
-        = Do not infantilize me just because I have autism and ADHD, please.
+        = Do not infantilize me just because I have autism, GAD, and ADHD, please.
 I do not use tone tags a lot either, so please tell me if you need me to use them since I tend to be very sarcastic.
       </p>
       <p>
         = Kids under 14 DNI.
 You guys are somehow more inappropriate and dirty-minded than most 16+ people, it's ridiculous.